BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

 * **FDR:** P-value, corrected for multiple testing by false discovery rate (FDR), of the test of significance used by Bgee to determine the expression state of the gene (various statistical methods are used to determine the p-value based on the data types and for merging results from different data types).

-* **Expression score:** This value represents the normalized expression level of the gene in that condition after merging all supporting data types and libraries.
-It is scaled from 0, meaning this gene was on average the one with the lowest expression, to 100 which indicates that this gene has high expression in that condition compared to all other genes.(**link to expression score explanation?**)
+* **Expression score:** This value represents the normalized expression level of the gene in that condition after merging all supporting data types.
+It is scaled from 0, meaning this gene was on average the one with the lowest expression, to 100 which indicates that this gene has high expression in that condition compared to all other genes.
+Briefly, the expression scores are based on non-parametric statistics, where conditions are ranked based on the gene expression levels.
+These ranks are then normalized across conditions, genes, and data types, and transformed into an expression score going from 0 (= low expression) to 100 (= high expression) for a more intuitive use.
+This non-parametric statistics allow comparison of gene expression in a quantitative manner across species and conditions, without requiring batch-correction procedures.

 * **Expression score confidence:** Bgee's assessment of how confident we are on the validity of the expression score results.
 There are two possible values, high or low.
 Our estimation of the validity of the score is determined by looking at the data types used for the expression score calculations.
 If the score is low and only non quantitative methods such as in situ hybridization or EST are used, we set its value to low.